EspressoTrip-v2/concept-application/infra/service-mesh/README.md

 ~$ linkerd buoyant dashboard &
 ```

+### Proxy Injection:
-Once everything is up and running, run the ```linkerd-setup.sh``` script to complete the setup.
-I have not setup the operators to use Linkerd, so please use the ```pod-deploy.sh```
+Once everything is up and running, run the ```linkerd-setup.sh``` script to setup the ingress fro the Viz dashboard and set annotations for proxy injection.
-to start the deployments when going back to the root README.
+Please use the ```pod-deploy.sh``` to start the deployments.
+I have not spent the time to ensure the operator namespaces will allow proxy injection, so there are
+no guarantees it will function correctly.

+### Dashboard
-Open your browser on [linkerd.acmefast.dev](https://linkerd.acmefast.dev) (username: admin, password: admin) select the default namespace, alternatively run the Buoyant Cloud command.
-You can keep this open as you deploy the rest of the application.
-Any pod in the
+Open your browser on [linkerd.acmefast.dev](https://linkerd.acmefast.dev) (username: admin, password: admin) select the default namespace, alternatively go to [Buoyant Cloud](https://buoyant.cloud).
-ingress-nginx and the default namespace should be automatically meshed as they start up.
+You can see the deployments come online within the dashboard.
+If you have any issues let me know.

-Please go back to the [Root](https://github.com/EspressoTrip-v2/concept-application) folder and continue from the ***Stand-Alone Deployments*** section in the README.
+Please go back to the [Main Page](https://github.com/EspressoTrip-v2/concept-application) folder and continue from the ***Stand Alone Deployments*** section in the README.
 To complete the rest of the setup for the application.